 - We have set ourselves the goal that our own operational activities such as power plants, buildings, installations and mobility (scope 1 & 2) will be climate neutral by 2035 at the latest.
 This concerns a total of 1.7 Mtonnes of emissions.
-Of this, 99% will be achieved through conversion to sustainable solutions and about 1% by offsetting until a definitive solution is feasible.
+Of this, 99% will be achieved through conversion to sustainable solutions and about 1% by carbon removals until a definitive solution is feasible.
 The latter concerns about 0.02 Mtonnes of residual emissions from peak boilers for our district heating system; - Of our total chain emissions of 12.2 Mtonnes in scope 3, we plan to reduce 11.3 Mtonnes by 2035 by helping customers switch to renewable energy.
 This partly pertains to the electricity we supply to business customers.
 A large part of this involves the greening of gas and heat supply to retail and business customers in the Netherlands and Germany.
-Based on current insights, we anticipate that social acceptance and customer willingness in some segments will not be sufficient in 2035 to enable all natural gas supply to be switched to sustainable solutions in time. - This means that we expect to temporarily need to offset 0.9 Mtonnes of emissions in 2035 by purchasing carbon credits that are compliant with the rules of the Paris Climate Agreement .
-We only use compensation until all customers have switched and insofar as this is consistent with the 1.5°C pathway.
+Based on current insights, we anticipate that social acceptance and customer willingness in some segments will not be sufficient in 2035 to enable all natural gas supply to be switched to sustainable solutions in time. - This meant that we expect to neutralise 0.9 Mtonnes of emissions by carbon removals in 2035.
+We only use carbon removals until all customers have switched and insofar as this is consistent with the 1.5°C pathway.
 The remaining emissions mainly concern the supply of natural gas to customers in Belgium.
 The main cause is the lack of effective climate policy to make available technologies sufficiently economically feasible.
 In chapter 4 we indicate how this policy deficit can best be supplemented in our view.

-Figure 10: Nearly 95% of CO2 emissions will be reduced by saving energy and a switch to renewable energy, the rest will be offset temporarily
+Figure 10: Nearly 95% of CO_2 emissions will be reduced by saving energy and a switch to renewable energy, the rest will be neutralised by carbon removals.